TheTrueBark/TyranidScreeps2.0/docs/roles.md

 ## Behaviour

  - **Miners** – Each source is analysed for open mining positions.
 Current miners and queued requests are counted and additional miners are requested until the source is saturated.
 Mining power is based on the miner DNA returned by `manager.dna` and capped at three creeps per source.
+Miners with at least five WORK parts automatically relocate onto the nearby container so they can empty the source without moving.
 - **Upgraders** – Containers two tiles from the controller dictate the desired number of upgraders (four per container).
 Upgraders stand at these containers or at a position two tiles from the controller, upgrading from